en-wl/wordlist/site/scowl-readme.md

   Added words in the Ispell word list at the 65 level.

-  Other changes due to using more recent versions of various sources included a more accurate version of AGID thanks to the word of Alan Beale
+  Other changes due to using more recent versions of various sources included a more accurate version of AGID thanks to the work of Alan Beale

 From Revision 2 to 3 (August 18, 2000)